Cool kinds

 Buttercup Comb

-The buttercup comb is shaped like a pointed crown.
-It begins with a single point at the base of the beak, splitting in to two ridges of points to form a circular cup on the chicken’s head.
+The buttercup comb is a rare and unique comb type that looks like two single combs joined together.
+The shape resembles a pointed crown.
+It begins with a single point at the base of the beak, splitting into two ridges of points to form a circular cup shape on the chicken’s head.

 Carnation/King Comb